With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Huntington Comprehensive Treatment Center is a methadone clinic in Huntington, WV situated at 135 4th Avenue, 25701 zip code area.
-Huntington Comprehensive Treatment Center provides relapse prevention from naltrexone, buprenorphine maintenance and methadone maintenance.
-Also, Huntington Comprehensive Treatment Center offers social skills development, early intervention for HIV and case management.
-Huntington Comprehensive Treatment Center provides opioid treatment for young adults and adults.
-Huntington Comprehensive Treatment Center also offers detox service that includes: opioid detox.
+Huntington Comprehensive Treatment Center is a methadone clinic in Huntington, West Virginia located at 135 4th Avenue, 25701 zip code.
+Huntington Comprehensive Treatment Center provides buprenorphine detox, suboxone prescription and methadone maintenance.
+Also, Huntington Comprehensive Treatment Center provides early intervention for HIV, self-help groups and housing services.
+Huntington Comprehensive Treatment Center provides opioid treatment for adults and young adults.
+Huntington Comprehensive Treatment Center also provides detox service that consists of: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.